Data-Driven Learnability Transition of Measurement-Induced Entanglement

 \emph{Discussions---}Our results have several implications for extracting MIE in practice and for understanding fundamental limits of quantum learning.
-In the shallow-depth regime, the observed learnability indicates that neural networks trained solely on measurement data can serve as surrogates for classical simulation whenever the latter remains tractable.
-This demonstrates the possibility of deploying data-driven neural network decoders instead of simulation-based decoders for quantum error correction~\cite{torlai2017, bausch2024, varbanov2025, hu2025, zhou2025}.
-By contrast, the loss of learnability at large depth provides evidence for quantum advantage: when classical simulation becomes intractable, machine-learning approaches likewise fail to recover MIE with polynomial resources.
+In the shallow-depth regime, the network recovers the MIE from measurement data alone, with no prior knowledge of state preparation.
+This demonstrates that when the underlying state has low classical complexity, the structure relevant to MIE can be learned directly from data, suggesting the possibility of data-driven neural-network decoders rather than simulation-based decoders for quantum error correction~\cite{torlai2017, bausch2024, varbanov2025, hu2025, zhou2025}.
+By contrast, at large depth the loss of learnability occurs where efficient classical representations break down.
+Although learning the MIE is not equivalent to simulating the full many-body wavefunction, this coincidence indicates that the same complexity growth underlying classical-simulation hardness also obstructs polynomial-resource data-driven recovery of MIE in our setting.
+This failure is physical rather than an artifact of the learning method, as we rule out finite model capacity, optimization difficulty, inductive bias, and the choice of loss function~\cite{supp}.
 This further suggests that in deep circuits within our setup, not only is substantial MIE generated, but crucially, this entanglement remains undetectable.
 Harnessing MIE in such regimes—rather than merely witnessing its presence—thus remains an important outstanding challenge.

 Our work also suggests several interesting directions for future investigation.
 The present resource analysis accounts for quantum time complexity via $N_{m}$ and classical space complexity through $N_p$, but does not incorporate the classical time complexity of training itself.
 Including training overhead would sharpen the boundary of efficient MIE extraction and is essential for a complete complexity-theoretic characterization.
 In addition, our study has focused on states generated by random circuits, which represent an average-case scenario.
 Since physically motivated states—e.g., ground states of interacting Hamiltonians or states with specific symmetries—typically exhibit structure absent in random ensembles, exploring learnability transitions in such settings is a natural and important next step.
 We leave this to future work.